Cinque Terre itinerary

 Optional Day 2

 Your walk starts with a short ferry ride around the promontory to a beautifully restored 1000 year old abbey tucked in a tiny bay that is only accessible by water or on foot.
 A beautiful, ancient trail takes you from here up through forest to the top of the national park and then back down through olive groves into Santa Margherita.
-We'll organise a picnic lunch to take with you.
 Along the way, you will have the option of detouring to visit the tiny port of Portofino, one of the most picturesque and glamorous spots on the Italian Riviera, sitting on a tidy bay surrounded by cypress pines, olive groves and very expensive boats.
 (6 kilometres, 3 hours)

 Optional Day 3

-Todays walk starts a short train ride to a very attractive fishing port on the western side of the National Park, the ‘saltiest, roughest and most piractical little place' according to Charles Dickens when he visited the town.
+Todays walk starts a short train ride to a very attractive fishing port on the western side of the National Park, the ‘saltiest, roughest and most piratical little place' according to Charles Dickens when he visited the town.
 The spectacular walk takes you along the coast, skirting the whole headland before rising to ridge top, cutting into forest and then gently descending through olive trees and palms you to the abbey, where you can have lunch and catch the ferry back to Santa Margherita.
+(6 kilometres, 3 hours)

 Optional Day 4